- Undergraduate Students

 Accommodation for International Students

-- University-owned accommodation is available on the Treforest campus.
-There are private halls of residence in very close proximity to our Cardiff and Newport City campuses.
-High speed internet is available in all rooms and most rooms have wi-fi access.
+- University-owned accommodation is available on the Treforest campus, while private halls of residence are located close to Cardiff and Newport City campuses.
+A variety of on-campus accommodation is available, all self-catered – although there are options for students to purchase meal vouchers to use in the university refectories and food outlets.
+High speed Internet is available in all rooms and most rooms have Wi-Fi access.

 - Students are able to stay on campus during the winter and spring holidays and are not required to vacate their rooms during these vacations.

 The following are the typical annual course fees for overseas students submitted to us by the university (Reddin Survey of University Tuition Fees 2017–2018).
 Always confirm individual course fees with the university.

 |Type of Course||Undergraduate (£)||Taught Postgraduate (£)|

 - Teaching takes place in a classroom or ordinary lecture theatre.
 Subjects with classroom teaching might include history, maths and philosophy.

 - Subjects taught in classrooms and laboratories, such as languages.